ajmal156/Path-Finding-Algorithms/README.md

 # BFS(Breath First Search)

-Breadth-First Search (BFS) is implemented using OpenGL with GLAD, GLFW, and GLM.
-The project visually demonstrates how the BFS algorithm works on a 2D grid.
-It uses a queue data structure based on the FIFO (First In, First Out) principle.
-The algorithm explores all neighboring nodes level by level.
-It discovers all reachable nodes and selects the shortest path to the target.
-The visualization clearly shows node traversal and the final correct path.
-Show Link : https://drive.google.com/file/d/1xpl0OxtDWHJHTEwj76RZBNHQkNpeKzB8/view?usp=drive_link
+Breadth-First Search (BFS) is implemented using OpenGL with GLAD, GLFW, and GLM.\n The project visually demonstrates how the BFS algorithm works on a 2D grid.\n It uses a queue data structure based on the FIFO (First In, First Out) principle.\n The algorithm explores all neighboring nodes level by level.\n It discovers all reachable nodes and selects the shortest path to the target.\n The visualization clearly shows node traversal and the final correct path.\n Show Link : https://drive.google.com/file/d/1xpl0OxtDWHJHTEwj76RZBNHQkNpeKzB8/view?usp=drive_link